-When I first moved to New York, I fell into the arms of a guy who seemed to have all the qualities fit for me — a driven, “world-is-my-oyster” kind of gal.
-He was patient, laid back and even confessed during one of our first dates he thought it would be cool to be a stay-at-home dad one day.
-But the more time we spent together, I began to realize my big appetite for success was, actually, feeding his insecurities.
-When I excitedly told him I received a spring internship at a major news network, he said, “Wow, cool!”
+When I first moved to New York, I fell into the arms of a guy who seemed to have all the qualities fit for me.
+I’m a driven, “world-is-my-oyster” kind of gal.
+He was patient and laid back.
+He even confessed during one of our first dates he thought it would be cool to be a stay-at-home dad one day.
+The more time we spent together, I began to realize my appetite for success was feeding his insecurities.
+When I told him I received a spring internship at a major news network, he said, “Wow, cool!”
 Then, silence.
-Then he slumped back into his chair and said, “What am I going to do?”
+He slumped back into his chair and asked, “What am I going to do?”

 My heart sank.
 We were both graduate students studying journalism and we had very different goals.
 But after that reaction, I hesitated to tell him about any personal development related to school or work.

-Unfortunately, this dynamic isn’t unique.
-There’s fresh evidence that guys like him really are turned off by women like me — and there are deep-rooted reasons for it.
-A study from researchers at the University of Florida and the University of Virginia found that a man’s self-esteem suffers when his female partner succeeds, and it can cloud how he views the future of the relationship.
-Her “success” doesn’t just have to be money or work-related, either: The study also cited a partner’s weight loss as having a negative impact on a man’s ego.
+This dynamic isn’t unique.
+There’s evidence that guys like him are turned off by women like me.
+A study from researchers at the University of Florida and the University of Virginia found that a man’s self-esteem suffers when his female partner succeeds.
+It can cloud how he views the future of the relationship.
+Her “success” doesn’t have to be money or work-related, either.
+The study also cited a partner’s weight loss as having a negative impact on a man’s ego.

 Why?
 The study suggests that gender beliefs might moderate the effect, and “having a partner who experiences a success might hurt men’s implicit self-esteem because ambition and success are qualities that are generally important to women when selecting a mate.”
 Of course, this is a generalization.
 And having a mate who feels intimidated by your achievements doesn’t necessarily mean you’re destined to break up.
-But it’s important to identify the signs that he’s struggling with your successes, and deal with them, before they affect your ability to enjoy your accomplishments — and your relationship.
+But it’s important to identify the signs he is intimidated by your success.
+Here’s how to deal with them before they affect your ability to enjoy your accomplishments (and your relationship).

 While searching for a parking space, you say you’d prefer to find free street parking because a garage space will cost $5 an hour.
 He responds: “Because you can’t afford it?!”
 Or if you wear a new dress to dinner and he chidingly asks, “Did you need to take a mortgage out to pay for that?”
 Watch out.
 There’s probably some insecurity lying behind his zingers.